lchellini/PokChallenge/README.md

 # PokChallenge
-A simple app written in Swift that implements the PokeAPI
+A simple app written in Swift that implements PokeAPI